J. Edward McKinley

 James Edward McKinley (October 11, 1917 – July 30, 2004) was an American character actor.
 He frequently played authority figures, including lawmen or medical personnel.

+Career

 McKinley was born in Seattle, Washington.
 He got his early break in Hollywood in the late 1950s, when he began appearing in episodes of many television series.
 His film work included Advise & Consent, The Angry Red Planet, A Thunder of Drums, the abortion drama The Case of Patty Smith, and Blake Edwards' comedy The Party (1968), in which he played Fred Clutterbuck, the studio head and party host.